primap-community/primap2/docs/source/usage/csg.md

 define pre- and postprocessing:

 * **result_prio_coords** Defines the vales for the priority coordinates in the output dataset.
-As the priority coordinates differ for all input sources there is no canonical vale for the result and it has to be explicitly defined
+As the priority coordinates differ for all input sources there is no canonical value for the result and it has to be explicitly defined
 * **metadata** Set metadata values such as title and references